xalaida/laravel-tree/README.md

 All you have to do is to add a `AsTree` trait to the model and add a `path` column to the model's table.

-Let's configure a `Category` model:
+Let's get started by configuring a `Category` model:

 ```php
 <?php